adxsoft/CSV-to-Markdown-table-Plugin-for-Obsidian/README.md

 - csv fields in double quotes are not yet supported

 ## TODO
+- test on mobile
-- add support for double quoted CSV fields
+- DONE. add support for double quoted CSV fields

 Feel free to re-use/enhance this plugin.
 The source code for the plugin is main.ts